Reuh/anselme/REFERENCE.md

 #### Checkpoints

-When executing a piece of Anselme code, it will not directly modify the global state (i.e. the values of variables used by every script), but only locally, in this execution.
+When executing a piece of Anselme code, your scripts will not directly modify the global state (i.e. the values of variables used by every script), but only locally, in its associated interpreter instance.
+Meaning that if you change a variable, its value will only be set in the local state, so the new value will be accessible from the current interpreter but not other interpreters, at least until the next checkpoint.
+Similarly, the first time your script reads a variable its value at this time is kept into the local state so it can not be affected by other scripts, at least until the next checkpoint.

-Right after reaching a checkpoint line, Anselme will merge the local state with the global one, i.e., make every change accessible to other scripts.
+Right after reaching a checkpoint line, Anselme will merge the local state with the global one, i.e., make every change accessible to other scripts, and get checkpointed changes from other scripts.

 ```
 $ main